 The Plymouth logo is like sailing into the future.
-The emblem conveys the American spirit of the company and shows that its cars are fused with the dusty roads of the states and have become part of the culture.
+The emblem conveys the company’s American spirit and shows that its cars are fused with the dusty roads of the United States and have become part of the culture.

 Meaning and History

 The brand logo is inextricably linked to the parent company, its goals, and its slogans.
 They are so close that for some time, Plymouth repeated the symbol of its founder.
-This shows the tight stewardship of the brand’s destiny and direction.
-Another important feature of the logo is the connection to the history of the country of production.
+This demonstrates the brand’s tight stewardship of its destiny and direction.
+Another important feature of the logo is its connection to the country’s history.
 A deep respect for its roots and patriotism permeates the cars’ identities.

 What is Plymouth?